karlotness/nn-benchmark/README.md

 The job management script submits batches of jobs.
-It is capable of running them either locally (one after another on the local machine) or by submitting them to a SLURM queue.
+It is capable of running them either locally (one after another on the local machine) or by submitting them to a Slurm queue.
 When you are ready to launch all pending jobs from one phase of the experiment:
 ```console
 $ python manage_runs.py launch experiment/ data_gen